History

 • The underlying principles of the major religions

-• The philosophical approaches to experiential unity, such as the Transcendentalists
+• The philosophical approaches to experiential unity, such as the New England Transcendentalists

 • The mystics, esoteric teachers and poets who have evoked so many of the same ideas

-Readings, discussions and references evidence a deep appreciation for the value of all cultures in directing mind and heart to that which lies beyond form and definition.
+Our readings, discussions and references draw from these many sources of inspiration and aim to direct mind and heart to that which lies beyond any form and definition.

 For more information on meditation at the Advaita Meditation Center, please contact us at 781-647-0020 or info@advaitameditation.org.

-Image Leon Mac Laren Image Shri Shantananda Saraswati Image Jagadguru Sri Bharati Tirtha Mahaswamigal
+Image Leon Mac Laren Image Shri Shantananda Saraswati Image Jagadguru Shri Bharati Tirtha Mahaswamigal